Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Convergence analysis

 \subsection{Convergence of the SSO algorithm}

 The convergence analysis from the previous subsection is in expectation, i.e., it establishes the expected convergence performance over many executions of the ZO-Signum algorithm.
 As in \cite{ghadimi2013stochastic}, we now focus on the performance of a single run.
+A second hierarchical workflow of the different theoretical results is presented in Table \ref{tab_conv_sso}.

 Unlike \cite{ghadimi2013stochastic}, our analysis is based on a sequential optimization framework rather than a post-optimization process.
 Our SSO algorithm uses the norm of the momentum as an indicator of the quality of the current solution.
 In order to analyze the rate of convergence of this algorithm, the following additional assumptions are made on the function $F$.
-The first assumption concerns the smoothness of the function $F$. \begin{assumption} The function $F(\cdot, \boldsymbol{\xi})$ has $L_1(F)$-Lipschitz continuous gradient. \end{assumption} The second assumption concerns the local convexity of the function $f^{\beta}$. \begin{assumption} Let $(\x^{i,0})$ be a sequence of points produced by Algorithm \ref{algo2} and $\x^{i,*}$ a sequence of local minima of $f^{\beta^i}$.
+The first assumption concerns the smoothness of the function $F$.
+The assumption of smoothness is used only to guarantee that $L_1(f^{\beta^i})$ is a constant with respect to $\beta^i$, contrarily to the non-smooth case (see \cite[Equation (12)]{nesterov2017random}). \begin{assumption} The function $F(\cdot, \boldsymbol{\xi})$ has $L_1(F)$-Lipschitz continuous gradient. \end{assumption} The second assumption concerns the local convexity of the function $f^{\beta}$. \begin{assumption} Let $(\x^{i,0})$ be a sequence of points produced by Algorithm \ref{algo2} and $\x^{i,*}$ a sequence of local minima of $f^{\beta^i}$.
 We assume that there exists a threshold $I \in \N$ and a radius $\rho >0$ such that $\forall i \geq I$: \begin{enumerate} \item $f^{\beta^i}$ is convex on the ball $\mathcal{B}_{\rho}(\x^{i,*}) := \{ \x \in \R^n: ||x - x^{i,*}|| < \rho \}$; \item $\x^{i,0} \in \mathcal{B}_{\rho}(\x^{i,*})$. \end{enumerate} \end{assumption} Under these assumptions, we will prove that if the norm of the momentum vector $\m$ is below some threshold, then this threshold can be used to bound the norm of the gradient.
 Second, an estimate for the number of iterations required to reduce the norm of $\m$ below the threshold is provided.
 The next lemma is simply technical and demonstrates the link between $\Bar{\m}$ and $\m$. \begin{Lem} For any subproblem $i \in \N$ and iteration $k \geq 1$, the following equality holds

 where $\Bar{\m}^{i,k}$ is defined recursively in Proposition \ref{prop1}. \end{Lem} \begin{proof} The proof is conducted by induction on $k$.
-For $k = 1$, setting $\m^{i,0} = \Tilde{\nabla} f^{\beta^i}(\x^i,0)$ implies
+For $k = 1$, setting $\m^{i,0} = \Tilde{\nabla} f^{\beta^i}(\x^{i,0}, \boldsymbol{\xi}^0)$ implies